KomalJaved01/Physical-Design-using-openlane-Sky130/README.md

 ![](op11.png)

 # Day 3
 Day 3 is about cell design and characterization flow and how a cell is fabricated.
-We designed a custom cell (a CMOS inverter), extracted its spice netlist, created it lef file and included it in merged.lef file.
+We designed a custom cell (a CMOS inverter), extracted its spice netlist and calculated its timing characteristics.
 ## Cell design Flow
 ### Required inputs
 To make a custom cell, we should have PDKs, DRC rules, LVS models, spice models, library and user defined specs.
 User defined specs include parameters such as cell height, width, voltage, noise to margin ratio, metal layers, gate length etc. It is the responsibility of library developer to fulfill these specs.